Radicalism in the United States: Timeline

 1824: The Jacksonian faction of the Democratic-Republicans is formed after the Presidential Election of that year.

 1826: The Jacksonian Democratic Party is formed.

 1828: Andrew Jackson wins the 1828 Presidential Election.
 This is the first election in which non-property-owning white males can vote in most states.

 1832: Andrew Jackson is re-elected.

-1833: American Anti-Slavery Society is founded by William Lloyd Garrison, Arthur Tappan, and Frederick Douglass.
+1833: The American Anti-Slavery Society is founded by William Lloyd Garrison, Arthur Tappan, and Frederick Douglass.

 1835: The Locofoco faction of the Democratic Party is established.

 1836: Andrew Jackson's secretary of state, Martin Van Buren, wins the 1836 Presidential Election.

 1840: The abolitionist Liberty Party is formed.

-1848: The Mexican–American War is won, making the westward expansion of Slavery a prominent political issue.
-The Free Soil Party, opposed to the expansion of slavery, is formed, attracting the vote of many anti-slavery Democrats.
+1848: The Mexican–American War is won, making the westward expansion of slavery a prominent political issue.
+The Free Soil Party, opposed to the expansion of slavery, is formed, attracting the votes of many anti-slavery Democrats.

 1850: The Compromise of 1850 is passed, temporarily settling the issue of slavery, but infuriating many who were pro-slavery and anti-slavery.

-1854: The Kansas-Nebraska Act is passed, leading to Bleeding Kansas and the breakup of the Whig Party.
-The Republican Party, and by extension the Radical Republican Faction, is formed.
+1854: The Kansas–Nebraska Act is passed, leading to Bleeding Kansas and the breakup of the Whig Party.
+The Republican Party, and by extension the Radical Republican faction, is formed.

-1860: Republican Abolitionist Abraham Lincoln wins the Presidential Election, serving as the catalyst for the civil war.
+1860: Republican abolitionist Abraham Lincoln wins the Presidential Election, serving as the catalyst for the Civil War.

 1864: The Radical Democratic Party forms to oppose Lincoln in the 1864 election, but later drops out due to not wanting to act as a spoiler.
 Abraham Lincoln is re-elected.
-The civil war ends.

-1865: Abraham Lincoln is assassinated.
-His vice president, confederate sympathizer Andrew Johnson, is sworn into office.
+1865: Passage of the Thirteenth Amendment.
+Abraham Lincoln is assassinated, with the Thirteenth being ratified after his death.
+His vice president, Southern Unionist Andrew Johnson, is sworn into office.
+The Civil War ends.

 1867: The National Grange of the Order of Patrons of Husbandry is formed.

-1868: Radical Republican Ulysses S. Grant wins the presidential election.
-The radical government passes the Fourteenth Amendment.
+1868: Republican Ulysses S. Grant, aligned with the Radical Republicans, wins the presidential election.
+The Radical-controlled Congress passes the Fourteenth Amendment.

+1869: Tennessee's Reconstruction government collapses as DeWitt Clinton Senter is elected governor; Virginia's Reconstruction government collapses as Gilbert C. Walker is elected governor.

 1870: Republicans disillusioned with the extent of Reconstruction and the corruption of the Republicans form the Liberal Republican Party.
-The Fifteenth Amendment, giving African Americans the right to vote, is ratified. the Enforcement Act of 1870 is passed to protect the new voting rights of African Americans and fight white supremacist paramilitary groups like the Ku Klux Klan.
+The Fifteenth Amendment, giving African Americans the right to vote, is ratified.
+The Enforcement Act of 1870 is passed to protect the new voting rights of African Americans and fight white supremacist paramilitary groups like the Ku Klux Klan.